How to Stock a Home Bar on a Budget

 Cocktail shaker

-Saeed “Hawk” House, bartender, bar consultant and founder of Cocktails by Hawk, says the cocktail shaker is the cornerstone of any bar setup.
+Saeed “Hawk” House, bartender, bar consultant and founder of Cocktails by Hawk, said the cocktail shaker is the cornerstone of any bar setup.

 “As someone who has worked behind the bar for 10 years and has had experience using all types of cocktail shakers, I always recommend the metal-on-metal Boston shaker,” House insists.
 “This shaker is tried and true, and there is a reason why all working bartenders use them.”